 There are circumstances in which it is necessary to express that the file should contain a certain number strings from a given set.
 None of the strings in the set are required to be present, but at least some of them should be.
-In these situations the operator of come into help.
+In these situations the of operator can be used.